 Now that all the necessary parties were present the ceremony commenced.
 In days to come, Isabel would remember it and the following meal only vaguely, much like an artist’s sketch, rather than a fully realized painting.
 Unaccountably, her journey to the Chateau Malfait was much more vivid in her memory.
 The ceremony and the wedding feast over, the Comte and Isabel climbed into his carriage and proceeded to his villa further up the mountainside.
 As they pulled into its courtyard overlooking the sea, the Comte ordered Jacques to load Isabel’s things as quickly as possible into the closed carriage.
 Isabel glanced across the wide courtyard and was greeted by a sight that made her unaccountably ill-at-ease.

 On the opposite side stood a large black carriage.
 Its windows were covered by crimson curtains.
-Harnessed to this carriage were two teams of black horses.
+Harnessed to this carriage were four black horses.
 One of the lead team pawed at the paving stones and its iron shoes gave off sparks.

 Isabel looked back.
 The Comte who was striding toward the door of the villa.
 “My lord,” she called after him.
 Suddenly, Jacques was at the side of the open carriage offering his hand to help Isabel down.
-Thus interrupted, the Comte disappeared into the villa before Isabel could have her questions answered.
+The Comte disappeared into the villa before Isabel could have her questions answered.
 She took Jacques’ hand and climbed down.

 “This way my lady,” Jacques said pointing to the black carriage.

 “I thought,” Isabel started but then stopped.
 “That is, the Comte intends to leave tonight?”